Application and guidance information associated with Parachuting and Parachute Dropping

 The BPA (British Parachute Association) has compiled an Operations Manual, adherence to which will ensure an acceptable operating standard.

-Potential applicants should initially contact the Flight Operations Inspectorate (General Aviation).
+Potential applicants should initially contact the General Aviation Unit.

 At present, all parachuting clubs and teams work through the BPA.
-Applicants not wishing to apply to the BPA should apply directly to the CAA directly following the procedure stated above except the form and fee should be sent to the Flight Operations Inspectorate (General Aviation).
+Applicants not wishing to apply to the BPA should apply directly to the CAA directly following the procedure stated above except the form and fee should be sent to the General Aviation Unit.

 The minimum notice required by the CAA before a parachuting Permission and any related Exemptions can be granted is 30 working days from receipt of the application.